spywhere/JavatarDoc/settings.rst

     * ``$d``
        * Output path flag for build command (-d)

-.. note:: Make sure you are quoted all path specific value to escape spaces.
+.. note:: Make sure you quoted all path specific value to escape spaces.